AqsaAliRazaJamali/bfs-presentation/README.md

 - V = Number of vertices
 - E = Number of edges

+## 🎯 Purpose of the Project
+This project was developed to simplify the understanding of BFS traversal through visual and interactive learning techniques instead of static theoretical explanations.

 ## 🛠 Technologies Used
 - HTML5
 - CSS3 (Flexbox, Grid, Animations)